OSGeo/OSGeoLive-doc/en/quickstart/kosmo_quickstart.rst

 Things to Try
 ================================================================================

+Here are some additional challenges for you to try:

-* Use the Advanced Style editor (`Symbology > Advanced style editor...`) to create more complex styles
+#.
+Use the Advanced Style editor to create more complex styles

-* Use the `Query wizard` to select those features that accomplish a given criteria
+#.
+Use the `Query wizard` to select those features that accomplish a given criteria

-* Activate the layer editing mode and use the available tools to edit it
+#.
+Activate the layer editing mode and use the available tools to edit any of the vectorial layers

-* Generate a set of topology rules for a layer and try to edit it
+#.
+Generate a set of topology rules for a layer and try to edit it

-* Activate the rest of extensions that form part of the application and see the new tools that are present
+#.
+Activate the rest of extensions that form part of the application and see the new tools that are present

-* Configure the application options through the menu option *File > Configuration...*
+#.
+Configure the application options through the menu option :menuselection:`File > Configuration...`